 I was alarmed to hear of another church leader struggling with his sexuality.
 The leader is a young married man working with youth.
 I was made aware of the situation through someone I work with who is processing some of the thoughts and feelings around her sister being manipulated and inappropriately touched by this leader.
 I have her permission to share this with you.

-It is heart breaking to hear of these situations but even more so the voice of the victims.
-The leader has admitted to the youth in his group that when caught up in the passion of love for them he just wants to kiss them - the girls that is.
+It is heart-breaking to hear of these situations but even more so the voice of the victims.
+The leader has admitted to the youth in his group that when caught up in the "passion of godly love for them he just wants to kiss them" - the girls that is.
 His hugs towards the girls have been front hugs and what observers have noticed have seems like an inappropriate amount of time.
 Other behaviors include a “game” where the girls (not the boys) are placed in a ‘sleeper hold’ (a wrestling hold) by this leader until they pass out.
 I think without me going into any more of the gory details we get the idea there is something very unhealthy happening.

 “An institution acts first to what it perceives to be its self interest.
 Seldom does it identify its self interest to be the same as those it is supposed to serve.”

 In a dramatic sense it reveals a spirit of Moloch ,where we are willing to sacrifice our children and those most vulnerable to protect our institutions.
 Harsh?
 Strong?
 Absolutely. but it needs to be.
 For the Church to be the Church love must “rule” and love demands injustice must be confronted.

 A loving God will never condone the unloving, unjust behavior of any person regardless of position.

 To confront the offender is necessary for a couple of reasons; To protect the victims (and others) from further victimization and provide opportunities for healing for the victim(s) and yes, the offender.
 This needs to be done by professionals along with a caring, supportive community.

 It is also an opportunity to revisit your abuse policies, protocols and critically examine how it failed, and to fix it!